guzey/guzey.github.io1/_posts/2017-07-29-philosophers-for-sale.md

 Diogenis is on the platform.
 "Here's a manly life, here's a free life!
 Who will buy him?"
 "Free?
 Will I not be taken to court for buying a free man?"
-"Don't be afraid, he says that he is free even as a slave"
+"Don't be afraid, he says that he is free even as a slave."
 "Well, what crafts does he know?"
 "Ask him!"
 "I'm afraid he'll bite me!"